Saurabhchopraofficial/anz_test/README.md

 4. On the Cypress UI, click the test you need to run (e.g in this case Shopping Cart)- shopping_test.js

-5. To run test script in headless mode on Chrome, run the following command-
+5. To run test script on Chrome in headless mode, run the following command-

     npm run cy:run:chrome